multimediaeval/multimediaeval.github.io/_editions/2020/tasks/pixelprivacy.md

 #### Task Description
 High-quality images shared online can be misappropriated for promotional goals.
 In this task, participants work to defeat an automatic image quality classifier, which effectively hides images.
-The camouflaged image appears to be appealing to the human eye, but the Blind Image Quality Assessment (BIQA) classifier finds it low quality, dramatically decreasing their automatically predicted quality scores.
+The camouflaged image appears to be appealing to the human eye, but the Blind Image Quality Assessment (BIQA) classifier finds it to be low quality, i.e., there is a dramatic descrease in the image's automatically predicted quality score.

 Participants will receive a set of images (representative of images shared on social media) and are required to enhance them.
 The enhancement should achieve two goals: (1) Protection: It must block the ability of a binary BIQA classifier from correctly predicting the quality of images and (2) Appeal: The chanes made to the image must be as imperceptible to the human eye as possible, or the changes must contribute to enhancing the appeal of the image.
 Note that the task is not focused on concealing sensitive information from humans, rather from automatic inference.